diegogrdc/MachineLearning/SupervisedML/notes/Gradient_Descent.md

 - "Batch" gradient descent: Each step of gradient descent uses all the training examples
 - "Mini-batch" gradient descent
 - Stochastic gradient descent

+## Cost Functions

+> Cost function: Function that measures how well a model fits training data

 ## Feature Scaling